cse110-sp21-group2/to-do-journal-app/onboard.md

   npm install
   ```
 - This will download all the necessary node modules for starting the application

+- You will need to ask someone from the team for the `.env` file in order to successfully run the app.

 - After the packages are finished installing, Within the main directory run:
   ```sh